JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/list/search_list_element.rst

 Description
 -----------
-This node search for a specific element and return some informaion about it.
+This node searches for a specific element and returns some information about it.

 .. image:: images/search_list_element_node.png
    :width: 160pt